-MEETINGS: The Board meets at 10 a.m. on the second Thursday of each month, in the Board of Supervisors Auditorium, 205 W. Jefferson, Phoenix 85003.
+MEETINGS: The Board meets once a month on Thursday at 10:00 a.m. in the Board of Supervisors Auditorium, 205 W. Jefferson, Phoenix, AZ 85003.

 MEETING NOTICE DISCLOSURE STATEMENT: Link to Disclosure Statement

 LIAISON: Darren V. Gerard, AICP, Deputy Director of Planning and Development 602-506-7139

 FORMATION AUTHORITY: A.R.S. § 11-816

 COMPOSITION: A.R.S. § 11-816 A: There shall be one or more boards of adjustment in each county.
 The board of supervisors may establish one board of adjustment that has jurisdiction countywide and that is composed of one member who is a resident of each supervisorial district or one board of adjustment in each supervisorial district that has jurisdiction in that supervisorial district and that is composed of not less than three nor more than five members, each of whom is a resident of that supervisorial district.
 The members of each board shall be appointed for staggered terms of four years each.

 DUTIES AND POWERS: A.R.S. § 11-816 B-D: The board of adjustment may:

 1. Interpret the zoning ordinance if the meaning of any word, phrase or section is in doubt, if there is dispute between the appellant and enforcing officer or if the location of a district boundary is in doubt.

 2. Allow a variance from the terms of the ordinance if, owing to peculiar conditions, a strict interpretation would work an unnecessary hardship and if in granting the variance the general intent and purposes of the zoning ordinance will be preserved.